UPPMAX/UPPMAX-documentation/docs/cluster_guides/conda.md

     If you want to see a video how to use Conda on Rackham, go [here](https://youtu.be/SMhawXQhtls?si=_2t6T2Vn2B10M6LW)

 ## Install packages or not?
-Check it!
+Check it

 ### Python